MarcoLizza/mode13h.dev/_posts/2019-12-31-tofu-engine-5.md

 In the current state, the engine is almost feature complete (given that we can always add new features) with a major exception: **audio support**.
 It has been sketched by picking a support library (namely [miniaudio](https://github.com/dr-soft/miniaudio)) but nothing more.
 This is going to be the next step to be done.

-Following a brief report on what has been achieved in the last months of work.
+Following a brief summary of the highlights of last months' of work.

 ## Input handling